-- CTRL(14) The radical of a procedure module should be the name of the procedure it encapsulates.
-For instance the module SUPOL_MOD encapsulates the procedure SUPOL. - CTRL(15) For a subroutine in the spherical geometry of ARPEGE/IFS, its counterpart subroutine in the toroidal geometry of ALADIN should have the same name prefixed with an "E". - CTRL(16) Considering a NAMELIST, its content should be saved in a specific data module and initialized in a specific subroutine.
+- CTRL(13) The radical of a TYPE definition module should be the name of the type it defines.
+For instance the type TYPE\GFLD is defined in the module TYPE\GFLDS. - CTRL(14) The radical of a procedure module should be the name of the procedure it encapsulates.
+For instance the module SUPOL\MOD encapsulates the procedure SUPOL. - CTRL(15) For a subroutine in the spherical geometry of ARPEGE/IFS, its counterpart subroutine in the toroidal geometry of ALADIN should have the same name prefixed with an "E". - CTRL(16) Considering a NAMELIST, its content should be saved in a specific data module and initialized in a specific subroutine.
 All three should be named with the same radical.
-For example: the content of the namelist NAMCTO is saved in the module YOMCTO and initialized in a subroutine SUCTO. - (b) Error handling
+For example: the content of the namelist NAMCTO is saved in the module YOMCTO and initialized in a subroutine SUCTO. - (ii) Error handling